mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

 - Configure "awake" and "asleep" brightness values
 - Call `sleep` and `wake` functions to send the brightness to those configured values

-The SDK will leverage the [build system](#31-build-system) to make this API available only on devices that have an display.
+The SDK will leverage the [build system](#31-build-system) to make this API available only on devices that have a display.

 #### 3.6.2 Threading